TheEpic0ne/HelpDatblockCom/docs/datearth.md

 # Datearth

-Datearth is a geopolitical Minecraft server with a 1:1000 earth map where towns and nations strive for power with war and diplomacy.
-The server is on 1.13.2 but compatible upwards to the latest Minecraft version.
+Datearth is a geopolitical Minecraft server with an earth map where towns and nations strive for power with war and diplomacy.

 ![image](_images/gladia.png)

-Live map of Gladia at [gladia.datearth.com](https://gladia.datearth.com) and Nova at [nova.datearth.com](https://nova.datearth.com).
+Live map of Gladia, the ancient warfare world, at [gladia.datearth.com](https://gladia.datearth.com), Nova, the modern warfare world, at [nova.datearth.com](https://nova.datearth.com), and Elysia, the peaceful world, at [elysia.datearth.com](https://nova.datearth.com)..

 ## Towns